 All artists are influenced by the previous generation of artists.
 Westerns were part of John Carpenter’s cinematic diet growing up.
-John Ford, Howard Hawks, these filmmakers were shaping cinema at the time, stamping out a movie language that would become the standard for anyone wishing the tell a story using cinema.
+John Ford, and Howard Hawks, these filmmakers were shaping cinema at the time, stamping out a movie language that would become the standard for anyone wishing the tell a story using cinema.

 A fan of horror and science fiction movies such as The Thing from Another World and Forbidden Planet, John Carpenter defined another set of standards for a new generation of filmmakers.
 The modern horror genre is partly his offspring.
 Like his predecessors, Carpenter mastered the long game, building the tension until the big payoff.

 Nowadays, it’s clear that motion pictures have devolved somewhat.
-Big budget Hollywood blockbusters lack most of the qualities that gave movies from the past the greatness they deservedly earned.
+Big-budget Hollywood blockbusters lack most of the qualities that gave movies from the past the greatness they deservedly earned.
 Nowadays, even B-grade movies are more pathetic than ever.
-Low budget productions are missing the mark completely.
+Low-budget productions are missing the mark completely.

 Dark Star (1974)